rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_1.md

 The other fields are just assumed to be text:
 ![complete form](../assets/complete-form.png)

-#### Fixing the Display
+### Fixing the Display
 After using the create functionality for 3 tasks, you can see that the list is being populated with the entries.
 You should also notice that the display is not ideal.
-We can easily fix that.
+We can easily fix that:
 ![buggy list](buggy-list.png)

 DocumentListScaffold and DocumentListView both allow a lot of customization, some of which will be covered later.
 For now, we will take advantage of some simple customization in the default ListTile that Rapido creates for each Document.
 The first property is called "titleKeys."
 This is a list of Strings which are the key names in the documents that you want in the document row.